 Throughout the fall quarter, the Library Team will be presenting key resources each week to support your research, writing, and overall well-being at UCLA.

-The UCLA Library is huge: so many people, buildings, and resources!
-One of the easiest ways to explore how we can support your research is to talk to us.
+Finally, Research Help is a great way to reach out to the library with your questions.
 From quick online chat questions to booking a consultation to discovering librarians who specialize in your major, this page will show you the many, many ways to reach out and keep in touch.

 CAPs is the UCLA Counseling and Psychological Center here to support your mental well-being as you work towards your academic goals.
 They offer free or very low cost individual or group therapy sessions, psychiatric evaluations and treatment, and programs and workshops focusing on wellness promotion.